Samsonium/super-fetch/docs/README.md

 ![Poster](poster.png)

 # Super Fetch
-The Super Fetch library is a lightweight (19.8 KB) ESM library that provides strict and secure interface for making HTTP requests using
+The Super Fetch library is a lightweight (48.8 kB unpacked) ESM library that provides strict and secure interface for making HTTP requests using
 [Fetch API](https://developer.mozilla.orgen-USdocsWebAPIFetch_API).